19 equal temperament: History and use

 In the 19th century, mathematician and music theorist Wesley Woolhouse proposed it as a more practical alternative to meantone temperaments he regarded as better, such as 50 EDO.

 The composer Joel Mandelbaum wrote on the properties of the 19 EDO tuning and advocated for its use in his Ph.D. thesis:

 Mandelbaum argued that it is the only viable system with a number of divisions between 12 and 22, and furthermore, that the next smallest number of divisions resulting in a significant improvement in approximating just intervals is 31 tet.

 Mandelbaum and Joseph Yasser have written music with 19 EDO.

 Easley Blackwood stated that 19 EDO makes possible "a substantial enrichment of the tonal repertoire".
+Jim Aikin advocates for 19 equal temperament.